lizhongliu1996/melodyExtracter/README.md

   piano, percussion, guitar, orchestra and sometimes electronic synthesizer.
 According to the definition of "entropy", a parameter to reflect the degree of chaos, entropy is constantly increasing, and the increasing process is irreversible.
 For example, mixing juice with coca, then it is impossible to isolate coca.
-Based on that, when render many tracks into a wav or mp3 file, it is a pretty hard challenge to remove a track, so get ride of the melody is quite a problem especially when you cannot find the midi file online.
+Based on that, after rendering many tracks into one single wav or mp3 file, it is a pretty hard challenge to remove a track, so how to get ride of the melody is quite a problem especially when you cannot find the midi file online.

   Luckily, French mathematician Fourier demonstrated the rule that any complex waveform can be seen as a superposition of several sine waves.
 The Fourier transfrom is a power weapon that